PugzAreCute/PugzAreCute/README.md

 Earth, Solar System, Milky Way Galaxy, The Visible Universe - 24029342093324

 Come at any time!
-Just dont trouble me if im sleeping (You know this is a joke, right?)
+Just dont trouble me if im sleeping (You know this is a joke, right?, right?)

-My life goals -
+My goals -

  - [x] Have Fun
  - [x] Make Mods
- - [ ] Learn Assembly
+ - [ ] Learn x86 Assembly
  - [x] Become AntiMatter
  - [ ] ~~Aquire laser eyes so i can burn through my enimies~~